Which adults should receive an mRNA COVID-19 vaccine?

 Almost everyone.
 The Pfizer-BioNTech and Moderna products are not live vaccines...and benefits typically outweigh theoretical risks.

-Urge colleagues and patients to get either vaccine series.
+Urge patients to get either vaccine series when eligible.

 History of allergic reactions.
-Vaccinate most people with a prior severe reaction to food, latex, or oral meds.
+Vaccinate most patients with a prior severe reaction to food, latex, or oral meds.

-Ask if they've had hives, wheezing, or anaphylaxis within 4 hours of exposure to any other vaccines or injectable meds.
+Ask if patients have had hives, wheezing, or anaphylaxis within 4 hours of exposure to any other vaccines or injectable meds.
 This immediate allergic reaction is a precaution to COVID-19 vaccination.

-These people CAN also be vaccinated.
-Balance the benefits of protecting them from COVID-19 against the rare risk of a reaction.
+These patients CAN also be vaccinated.
+Balance the benefits of protecting patients from COVID-19 against the rare risk of a reaction.

-Don't vaccinate people who report a history of an immediate or severe allergic reaction to inactive ingredients, such as polyethylene glycol (PEG) or polysorbate...or to a first COVID-19 vaccine dose.
+Don't vaccinate patients with a history of an immediate or severe allergic reaction to excipients, such as polyethylene glycol (PEG) or polysorbate...or to a first COVID-19 vaccine dose.

 Special populations.
-Feel comfortable vaccinating people who are immunocompromised due to meds or conditions...pregnant...or breastfeeding.
-Help them make an informed decision...since data are limited.
+Feel comfortable vaccinating patients who are immunocompromised due to meds or conditions...pregnant...or breastfeeding.
+Help these patients make an informed decision...since data are limited.

 For example, pregnant patients seem to be at higher risk for severe COVID-19.
 Educate that animal studies don't raise concerns about mRNA COVID-19 vaccines in pregnancy...and these vaccines don't affect our DNA.

-Tell anyone planning a pregnancy that there's no evidence to suggest mRNA COVID-19 vaccines cause infertility.
+Tell patients planning pregnancy that there's no evidence to suggest mRNA COVID-19 vaccines cause infertility.

-Prior or acute COVID-19 infection.
-Vaccinate...even if people happen to contract COVID-19 between getting their first and second dose.
+Prior COVID-19 infection.
+Vaccinate these patients...even if they happen to contract COVID-19 between getting their first and second dose.

-And consider further delaying if vaccine supply is limited...since reinfection within 90 days is uncommon.
+But consider delaying after a recent infection, especially if vaccine supply is limited...since reinfection within 90 days is uncommon.